weezymatt/Spam-Detection-backend/README.md

 When deploying an API a common approach is to build a container image.
 We will be needing to write a Dockerfile for the application.

 #### Dockerfile
-> Dependency Issue: For the Docker container to properly run, an additional file downloading the NLTK stopwords was incorporated into the workflow.
+> Dependency Issue: For the Docker container to properly run, an additional file initializing the NLTK stopwords was incorporated into the workflow.
 This may not be necessary in your process.

 ```Dockerfile
 FROM python:3.11.5